-Treated water shall be retained in the pipe for a minimum of 24 hours and a maximum of 48 hours.
+Treated water shall be retained in the pipe for a minimum of 24 hours and a maximum of 3 business days.
 After this period, the chlorine residual at pipe extremities and other representative points shall be at least 10 parts per million.